 Actual Profit $23,951 (Adjusted Sales Price less Cash Investment)

 This deal may not look great, but it is a reflection of the dollars earned on the dollars invested.
 The house took 116 days from start to closing.
-So the return on the investment equals 82.8% on an annual basis.
-This was the best dollar for dollar deal out of the 47 deals with the bookkeeping I did.
+Thus, the return on the investment equals 82.8% on an annualized basis.
+This was the best dollar for dollar deal out of the 47 deals with the accounting I did.
 If every deal was like this one, wow, I wouldn’t stay an accountant.

 But not every deal turned out this way.
-So let’s take a look at the worse deal in the portfolio:
+To illustrates, let’s take a look at the worse deal in the portfolio:

 Initial Purchase Price of Home $105,000

 Closing Costs to Purchase 303